animatedmax/spring-data-geode/src/main/markdown/reference/region.md

 <p>All <code>@Expiration</code>-based annotations apply only to Region
 entry values.
 Expiration for a Region is not covered by Spring Data for GemFire's expiration annotation support.
-However, GemFire and Spring Data for GemFire do let you set Region expiration by using the {sdg-acronym} XML namespace, as follows:</p>
+However, GemFire and Spring Data for GemFire do let you set Region expiration by using the SDG XML namespace, as follows:</p>
 </div>
 <div class="listingblock">